terjesandstrom/terjesandstrom.github.io/WorkingWithBranchesInGit.md

 If you are working by yourself, branches can be a convenience to keep yourself organised.
 However, if you work in a small team, meaning from 2 or more developers working at the same time, then you **should** use local branches to keep a smooth work flow.

 ### Small team working without branches

-John and Terje cooperates on working with the code.
-John pushes up his commit, and Terje tries to commit his, but is rewarded with a message saying he can't push, because there already are changes on the remote.
+Two persons cooperates on working with the code.
+One pushes up his commit, and the other tries to commit his, but is rewarded with a message saying he can't push, because there already are changes on the remote.

 ![WorkingWithBranchesInGit](WorkingWithBranchesInGit_images\WorkingWithBranchesInGit.png)